rochaalbuquerque/rocha-api/README.md

 ## Configure MySQL

-1. Create a database in your MySQL instance.
+1. Using a database MySQL